felixlopz/hubrise-test-task/content/developers/api/en/catalog_management.md

 | `max_per_order` <Label type="optional" />    | integer                                                    | Max number of items per order.                              |
 | `max_per_customer` <Label type="optional" /> | integer                                                    | Max number of items per customer.                           |

 All the fields above are optional.
 Fields with a `null` value are ignored.
+All the conditions must be met simultaneously for an item to be available.

 The `dow` value contains 7 characters.
 Each character represents a day of the week, from Monday (`1`) to Sunday (`7`).
 When the digit is replaced by `-`, the item is not available on this day.
 For instance: